Joel-Singh/nixos/notes/denison-snake-programming-game-notes.md

 }
 ```

 - If it doesn't, generate round robin matches for all bots in ./src/tournament/bots.
-And write to /tmp/du_slither_current_matches.txt
+And write to /tmp/du_slither_current_matches.txt.
+- Need to generate round robin matches from `vector<string>`

+- Create a `vector<Match>` from a string with the format of /tmp/du_slither_current_matches.txt

 - in either case, now we have a `vector<Match>`.

 - Find if there's an unrun match in

-Create a `cpp` script to automatically compile every bot into a command line
-program using the compile_bot target.
-The compiled bot will be named
-first-last-name. `first` and `last` is the creator's name and `name` is the name
-written at the top of their file.

-- Generate all Round robin tournament matches from a vector of strings in the above format
-- Append to each line of the round robin tournament matches who won and who lost
-- Able to continue from a borked state, simply going to the closest line from the top without a result.
+- Run the game with the following controls:

+- Controls: D to start the next match.
+Space to pause an on-going match.
+L to step forward.
+A to bring up the new rankings.
+S to bring up the next set of bots.
+Space to unpause.

 - Display on screen who is currently going against each other

 - Display on screen the reason for the win.
 E.g going into a wall, ran out of time,

-- Controls: A to bring up the new rankings.
-S to bring up the next set of bots.
-D to start the next match.
-Space to pause an on-going match.
-L to step forward.
-Space to unpause.
+- Update the text file as each match finishes

 Run the snakes on separate processes with a time and resource (cpu + memory)
 limit.